Biodiversity

 Basic Approach

-We carry out initiatives with attention to biodiversity in our business activities.
-These initiatives include the implementation of environmental impact studies when establishing new operation and production sites in order to obtain an accurate understanding of local ecosystems, including plants, birds and other animals, and marine life.
+We carry out initiatives such as the implementation of environmental impact studies when establishing new operation and production sites in order to obtain an accurate understanding of local ecosystems, including plants, birds and other animals, and marine life.

 In addition, ENEOS, which has many production sites, has established the Energy Group* Guidelines on Biodiversity.